 4. Provide methods for the removal of all construction debris, to be approved by apartment owner and building management.

 5. Provide methods to control dust, and the containment of any asbestos, or lead paint dust (if present).

 6. Request a pre-filed plan, regarding containment of dust and debris, within the area of where the demolition is to take place and the protection of any and all common areas which may be affected.

-7. Request a pre-filed plan mapping out how common areas are to be protected and the methods used for removing all debris from the work site and down to street level for disposal.
+7. Request a pre-filed plan mapping out how common areas and elevators are to be protected and the methods used for removing all debris from the work site and down to street level for disposal.